-The affirmative vote of the holders of shares of common stock representing a majority of the votes cast by holders of all shares of common stock present or represented at the meeting on Proposal 2 is required for the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2021.
+The affirmative vote of the holders of shares of common stock representing a majority of the votes cast by holders of all shares of common stock present or represented at the meeting on Proposal 2 is required for the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2022.

-Shares that abstain from voting will not be counted as votes in favor of Proposal 2 and will also not be counted as shares voting on Proposal 2.
-Accordingly, abstentions will have no effect on the voting on Proposal 2.
+Shares that abstain from voting and "broker non-votes" (if any) will not be counted as votes in favor of Proposal 2 and will also not be counted as shares voting on Proposal 2.
+Accordingly, abstentions and "broker non-votes" will have no effect on the voting on Proposal 2.